subvertnormality/mosaic/README.md

 ### Channel editing

-Select the channel edditor page by pressing the far left global menu button, and select one of the 16 available channels using the channel select row at the top of _Mosaic_'s Grid UI.
+Select the channel editor page by pressing the far left global menu button, and select one of the 16 available channels using the channel select row at the top of _Mosaic_'s Grid UI.

 ![Channel selector](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/channel_edit_channel_select.png)